 Construction of randomness extractors.
-An even more radical instantiation of Construction 3.4 was used to obtain explicit constructions of randomness extractors (see [50]).
+An even more radical instantiation of Construction 3.4 was used to obtain explicit constructions of randomness extractors (see Appendix B or [62]).
 In this case, the predicate f is viewed as (an error correcting encoding of) a somewhat random function, and the construction makes sense because it refers to f in a black-box manner.
-In the analysis we rely on the fact that f can be approximated by combining relatively little information (regarding f) with (black-box access to) a distinguisher for $G^f$ .
-For further details see either [53] or [50] (or [19, Apdx.
-D.4]).
+In the analysis we rely on the fact that f can be approximated by combining relatively little information (regarding f) with (blackbox access to) a distinguisher for G^f .
+For further details see Section B.2.